socialites/rpi-srt-streamer/README.md

 * The Pi will start streaming automatically on boot.
 * You can access the Pi's web interface at `http://your-pi-hostname/` to view the dashboard.
 * The Pi will create a fallback Wi-Fi Access Point (AP) with the SSID and password you provided.
 This is useful if you're on the go and don't have a network connection but need to connect to the Pi to manage anything.
+* The Pi will create an OLED display script if you have one.

 > [!TIP]
 > I would recommend [disabling Key Expiry in Tailscale](https://tailscale.com/kb/1028/key-expiry#disabling-key-expiry).
 This will allow you to use the same auth key for a longer period of time and you wont have to SSH in re-authenticate every 90 or 180 days when the key expires.
 You can do this from the Tailscale dashboard.